pedromb/sbn-italianref/Readme.md

 ```

 P.S.: The first execution might take awhile since it has to generate the Lucene index.
-The indexing process can take up to 30min to be finished.
+The indexing process can take between 30 min and 1h (or more depending or your machine) to be finished.
 Running the program for a second time should be faster.
 Also, the result of running the KPP-NEG algorithm is included here so it doesnt have to be ran again, since this process can take more than 1 day.

 ### 4. Graphs on report

 The graphs on the report were generated using a Python script.
 You can find the IPython notebook for that on generate_graphs.ipynb

 ### 5. Files Generated